crosscompute/crosscompute-docs/selected-recipes-in-python.rst

 -----------------------
 There are two ways that you can communicate an error or warning to the user:

-- Option 1: Set ``show_standard_error = True`` in the configuration file (see :ref:`capture_standard_streams`).
+- Option 1: Set ``show_raw_output = True`` in the configuration file (see :ref:`capture_raw_output`).
 The advantage is that this does not require changes in the script.
-The disadvantage is that you might show proprietary or unnecessary information.
-- Option 2: Write to standard error in the format ``abc = xyz``.
+- Option 2: Print to standard output in the format ``abc.error = xyz``.
 The advantage is that this provides finer control of the information that you share with the user.
-The disadvantage is that you will have to make sure that your messages are in the format ``abc = xyz``.
-Note that the spaces around the equal sign are important.

 .. literalinclude:: examples/python/divide-integers/cc.ini
    :language: ini